Cryopreservation: Vertebrates

 Several animal species, including fish, amphibians, and reptiles have been shown to tolerate freezing.
 At least four species of frogs (Pseudacris crucifer, Hyla versicolor, Pseudacris triseriata, Lithobates sylvaticus) and several species of turtles (Terrapene carolina, hatchling Chrysemys picta), lizards, and snakes are freeze tolerant and have developed adaptations for surviving freezing.
 While some frogs hibernate underground or in water, body temperatures still drop to −5 to −7 °C, causing them to freeze.
 The wood frog (Lithobates sylvaticus) can withstand repeated freezing, during which about 65% of its extracellular fluid is converted to ice.

+Anthropological perspective on cryopreservation

+Based on a speculative science, cryonics is controversial in scientific debate and can be better understood as an emergent death ritual along the social evolution of human culture and technology.